homermultitext/hmt-editors-guide/src/chars.md

 **diaereses** on vowels with breathing and/or accent

-:  Use Unicode "Combining Diaeresis" character
+Use Unicode "Combining Diaeresis" character.
+This can be found in special character menus on most operating systems and basic text editors.

 [![diaresis][diaeresis]][1]